 Joshua Tree National Park Weekend Getaway

 Joshua Tree National Park offers a perfect weekend getaway to hike, rock climb, boulder, and enjoy the Mojave Desert and the funny looking trees.
 The north part of the park is where the largest concentration of Joshua Trees are located so I recommend spending a majority of your time here.
-South of Arch Rock there are barely any Joshua Trees since you are going down in elevation.
-Follow this guide for your weekend getaway to Joshua Tree National Park.
+Follow this guide to plan your weekend in Joshua Tree National Park.

 Best Time to Go to Joshua Tree

-Spring and Fall are the best seasons to visit Joshua Tree National Park since the weather is the nicest.
-Summers can get very hot with highs over 110 degrees.
+Spring and Fall are the best seasons to visit Joshua Tree National Park since the weather is mild.
+Winter in Joshua Tree can get very cold and Summer can get very hot with highs over 110 degrees.

-There are four entrance points to the park next to visitor centers (Joshua Tree Visitor Center, Oasis Visitor Center, Cottonwood Visitor Center, and Black Rock Nature Center).
+- There are four entrance points to the park next to visitor centers (Joshua Tree Visitor Center, Oasis Visitor Center, Cottonwood Visitor Center, and Black Rock Nature Center).
 I recommend entering through Joshua Tree Visitor Center and starting at this part of the park.
-This is closest to the town of Joshua Tree where you can find some shops and restaurants.
+This is the closest entrance to the town of Joshua Tree where you can find shops and dining options.

 Where to Stay Near Joshua Tree

 The town of Joshua Tree is right near the Joshua Tree Visitor Center (West Entrance).
 There are many unique Airbnb options in Joshua Tree and several hotels.
 The downtown is very small but has some restaurants and shops.
-The pictures below are from the Airbnb we stayed in in during our weekend in Joshua Tree.
+The pictures below are from the Airbnb we stayed at during our weekend in Joshua Tree.
 It has incredible desert views and was so cute and comfortable.
-If you haven’t used Airbnb before, sign up using this Airbnb link to get $40 towards your first booking.

 Get Out and Explore

-Start your weekend Getaway by entering Joshua Tree National Park through the West Entrance past Joshua Tree Visitor Center.
+Start your weekend in Joshua Tree National Park by entering through the West Entrance past Joshua Tree Visitor Center.
 Throughout the park there are numerous pull outs from the main road where you can park your car.
 Between the West Entrance and Hidden Valley is the most unique part of the park.
 You can get out and hike for miles, climb rocks, and just relax with a beautiful landscape.
-You oftentimes can find yourself in an area where there are no other people (perks of stopping places that aren’t highlighted on a map)!
+You can usually find yourself in an area where there are no other people.

 Follow the 1 mile loop in a valley surrounded by large rocks.
 This is an interesting spot for a quick walk and also a popular destination for rock climbing and bouldering.